 - Greedy Jew: Possibly.
 Mr Dunkirk, the crooked dealer and Will's grandfather, is referred to more than once as a "Jew pawnbroker", though it's unclear whether the word "Jew" is merely being used as an epithet in this context.

-- The Hedonist: Rosamond and Fred Vincy.
+- The Hedonist: Rosamond and Fred Vincy, neither of whom are able to control their spending despite not being rich.
 Fred manages to redeem himself; Rosamond, not so much.

-- Heel-Face Turn: Bulstrode, after being shunned for Raffles' death, does try to put things right for Fred Vincy.
+- HeelFace Turn: Bulstrode, after being shunned or Raffles' death, does try to put things right for Fred Vincy.

 - Hopeless Suitor: Farebrother is in love with Mary Garth.